RichardMcSorley/walmart-grocery-bot/README.md

 # Walmart Grocery Cart Bot

 Bot will open a headless chrome browser and navigate walmart.com/grocery.
-It will login for you and add things to your cart by sending a message like `!add milk`.
+It will login for you and add things to your cart by sending a text message like `!add milk`.
 No more trying to remember everything, just add things to your cart as soon as you run out.

 #### Available commands: